 It's a gray fall morning at Bobcat Ridge Natural Area just west of Loveland.
 UNC biology professor Lauryn Benedict, Ph.D., doctoral student Nadje Najar and master's student TJ Hathcock walk along a high path, then stop as Hathcock lifts his binoculars and looks toward a rocky outcropping.
-Hathcock has picked out the sound of a rock wren (a small, brow bird) and Benedict and Najar hear it too, lifting their own binoculars.
+Hathcock has picked out the sound of a rock wren, and Benedict and Najar hear it too, lifting their own binoculars.

 Benedict, Najar and Hathcock have focused their research on rock wrens and canyon wrens, whose iconic songs are part of the acoustic fabric of rocky western habitats.
 The team studies social behavior and communication, as well as habitat use, in these cliff-associated wren species.